cjimti/mk/_posts/2018-05-07-sql-select-joins-aliases.md

 ### Designing a Query

 Start with the analog.
 A proper database schema is going to be as generic as possible, typically to accommodate a broader set of requirements than your specific query.
+Design the query to declare what you want from the database and use aliases to abstract the underlying implementation.

 ### The Analog
 We are going to make a [Paleo Bowl](https://www.stupideasypaleo.com/2017/03/02/bitchin-bowl-recipe/) (I live on these things.)
 For this meal, we need meat, vegetable, and dressing.
 So I might start my query like this.